kakoiihito/Shift/CONTRIBUTING.md

 > * What did you do?
 > * What did you expect?
 > * What resulted due to what you did?
+> * Please provide a small example project of the bug.

 # Feature Requests